rcls/stellatron/solids/stellatron.md

 29 - Eighth Stellation
 ----------------------

 Twelve pentagram spikes.
-Similar to the great icosahedren, I'd print the great not the eighth!
+Similar to the great icosahedron, I'd print the great not the eighth!

 30 - Great (or medial) Triambic